zlijingtao/Digital-Calibration-of-SAR-ADC/README.md

 See the PDF file ([Proposed SAR ADC.pdf](https://github.com/zlijingtao/Digital-Calibration-of-SAR-ADC/blob/master/Proposed%20SAR%20ADC.pdf)).
 It well explains the "Charge Redistribution Theory" of the proposed ADC architecture in [1].

-And for the split structure, see figure below:
+And for the split structure in [2], see figure below:

 <img src="https://i.loli.net/2018/04/08/5ac97eb6632d8.jpg" width = "594" height = "1017" />

 <h3 id="RD_theory">Redundant</h3>

 The redundant is a design method for mitigating the effect of decision error occurs in SAR ADC.
-The decision error is a settling problem during the charge redistribution. (for more info, please refer to Liu et al. [2].)
+The decision error is a settling problem during the charge redistribution. (for more info, please refer to Liu et al. [3].)

 The implementation of the redundant in a 10-b SAR ADC is like this: